A Brief History of Physical Therapy: Its Origin & Start

-The origins of physical therapy as a profession goes back to Per Henrik Ling, who is also known as the ‘father of Swedish gymnastics.
+The origins and history of physical therapy as a profession goes back to Per Henrik Ling, who is also known as the ‘father of Swedish gymnastics.
 In 1913, he started the Royal central institute of gymnastics for massage, manipulation, and exercise.
 In 1851, the term ‘Physiotherapy’ was first coined by German military physician Dr. Lorenz Gleich

 Hippocrates in 460 BC, and later Galenus, were known to practice physical therapy, advocating massage, manual therapy techniques, and hydrotherapy.

 However, even before Hippocrates, Sushruta in 600 BC advocated physical exercises, breathing exercises (Pranayama) and, medicated steams and oils for healing joint disorders.
 Yoga, which is encouraged by most physical therapists today, has its origins much earlier and, the first documented evidence of this is from Patanjali in 400 CE.

 Preventive medicine forms a key area of Chinese medicine as well, with acupuncture and acupressure having its origins in China.